 Melissa Wideman is Vice President of ESG Initiatives for the Cincinnati/Northern Kentucky International Airport (CVG) Authority.
 This newly created role oversees the Sustainability Master Plan while establishing an ESG report with a focus on building a 24/7 childcare facility at the airport.
 This is her second stint at the CVG Airport Authority.
 She previously served as Senior Manager of Government Affairs and Communications.
-Most recently, Wideman served as Vice President of Community Relations for Castellini Management Company.
-She handles public relations, crisis communications for the Castellini Group of Companies, oversees the Castellini Foundation and manages government affairs and community relations.
-In her early career, Wideman spent 10 years working in campaigns and politics at the local, state and national level.
+Most recently, Wideman served as Vice President of Community Relations for the Castellini Management Company where she handled public relations and crisis communications for the Castellini Group of Companies, oversaw the Castellini Foundation and managed government affairs and community relations.
+In her early career, Wideman spent 10 years working in campaigns and politics at the local, state, and national level.
 Melissa is an active member of the community, currently involved with 3CDC, Build Our Bridge Coalition, Cincinnati USA Regional Chamber Government Affairs Executive Committee, City of Cincinnati Economic Inclusion & Accountability Board, Ohio Governor’s Executive Workforce Board, The Port of Greater Cincinnati Board of Directors and REDI Cincinnati.
 She is a former member of the City of Cincinnati Planning Commission, a Cincinnati Business Courier Forty under 40 honoree and a graduate of C-Change Class 9 and Leadership Cincinnati Class 42.